cnorling/Lessons/jea/readme.md

     call register-pssessionconfiguration
 A practical example of how I use it in my environment
-    With DSC to issue certificates and call update-dscconfiguration
+    With DSC to issue certificates and call update-dscconfiguration people not tools
+    tools can use JEA just as much as people can.
+If you have a sensitive cronjob that reaches out to other servers, consider using JEA to make it more secure.

 ## FAQ